markert/fili.js/README.md

 -   lowshelf
 -   highshelf

-Note: for peak, lowshelf and highsheld a gain attribute must be defined when generating the coefficients.
+Note: for peak, lowshelf and highshelf a gain attribute must be defined when generating the coefficients.
 Gain can be positive or negative and represents the dB value for the peak or dip.